 After completing this chapter, you should be able to:

-L4.1: Explain how iterative methods generate sequences of approximations converging to a solution, and state a stopping criterion.
+L4.1: Explain how iterative methods generate sequences of approximations converging to a solution.

 L4.3: State the Intermediate Value Theorem and derive the bisection algorithm from it.